 Whole roasted garlic cloves give a any roast that extra hint of wow, crush them a little to release their flavour through your other vegetables.

-Great accompaniment to whole roasted fish and kipfler potatoes, the fennel is deal for roasting as their skins are crispy, with beautiful fluffy flesh inside.
+A great accompaniment to whole roasted fish and Kipfler potatoes, the fennel is ideal for roasting as their skins are crispy, with beautiful fluffy flesh inside.

 These yummy spuds are ideal for roasting as their skins are crispy, with beautiful fluffy flesh inside.

-Beautiful and mouth watering tasty, when slow roasted the capsicum can make any roast turn into amazing due to their sweetness and succulence.
+Beautiful and mouth-watering tasty, when slow roasted the capsicum can make any roast amazing due to its sweetness and succulence.